The berries of sea buckthorn, a medicinal plant, are especially high in Omega-7.

 Sea buckthorn berries are extremely rich in precious omega-7.
 This deciduous shrub also boasts a rich nutrient profile that’s packed full of vitamins and minerals.

-Sea buckthorn is unique because, for a plant, it contains all four omegas (3,6,9 and 7).
+Sea buckthorn is unique because it contains all four omegas (3,6,9 and 7).
 It also has potent antioxidant properties.
 Sea buckthorn is what you’ll find in most omega-7 supplements.

 Free radical damage brought on by exposure to pollutants and environmental toxins, illness, stress, poor diet, medications, and inadequate sleep can cause inflammation throughout your body, including your mucous membranes.